A Podcast For The Rest Of Us Who Don’t Live On The East Or West Coasts

 Listen And Watch

 It’s chicken skin time!
-Listen in as our ASMR* patient helps you calm the heck down!
+Listen in as our patient who uses Autonomous Sensory Meridian Response (ASMR) helps you calm the heck down!
 Click the image to watch!

 *Autonomous Sensory Meridian Response